Support Centre

 2.2.
 Territorial scope

 While it is understood that the PIPA applies to all data handlers and outsourced processors within South Korea, the PIPA does not explicitly specify its territorial scope.
 Furthermore, the PIPA does not reference its extraterritorial scope, however, in practice, several factors are considered when deciding whether a foreign entity is subject to the PIPA (e.g. whether the company provides services targeted at Koreans, or whether the company generates revenue from doing business in South Korea).
+In particular, the PIPC recently issued a guideline titled 'A Guide to the Application of the Personal Information Protection Act for Overseas Business Operators,' which specifies that 'if an overseas business operator provides goods or services targeting Korean data subjects, if the personal data processing of an overseas business operator affects Korean data subjects, or if an overseas business operator's place of business exists within the territory of Korea, the PIPA may be applied.'

 2.3.
 Material scope

-The PIPA is applicable to the 'handling of personal data', defined as the 'collection, generation, recording, storage, retention, processing, editing, search, outputting, rectification, restoration, use, provision, disclosure, or destruction of personal data or any other action similar to any of the foregoing'.
+The PIPA is applicable to the 'handling of personal data,' defined as the 'collection, generation, recording, storage, retention, processing, editing, search, outputting, rectification, restoration, use, provision, disclosure, or destruction of personal data or any other action similar to any of the foregoing.'

 3. Data Protection Authority | Regulatory Authority